FairoozAzim/fitness-training/README.md

 ## Website functionalities:

   * A Home Page giving the basic informations.
-  * A cart and payment system to buy a course
+  * A page with course details.
-  * A Course page with course details, a blog page, about section and course instructors page.
+  * A blog page and about section.